Residential Rehab Treatment Clinic, near Lisburn

 Lisburn Alcohol and Drug Abuse

 In Northern Ireland, a fifth of the population drank above the recommended weekly allowance in 2015/16.
-In 2011, 78% of people surveyed said that they had drank up to or over the weekly recommended limit at least once in the previous week.
+In 2011, 78% of people surveyed said that they had drunk up to or over the weekly recommended limit at least once in the previous week.
 In the Southeastern region of Northern Ireland, including Lisburn, there was the third highest rate of alcohol-related deaths in 2009, compared to other regions.

 In the Lisburn region, among the people accessing treatment for addiction, 62% were seeking help with alcohol abuse.
 Over-consumption of alcohol has dangerous consequences.
-In 2011/12, roughly 12,000 people were admitted to hospital because of alcohol related emergencies.
+In 2011/12, roughly 12,000 people were admitted to hospital because of alcohol-related emergencies.
 Alcohol use in Northern Ireland killed almost three times as many people as drug use in 2014.

 Of people seeking treatment for drug use, over half of those in the Lisburn and South Eastern area had used benzodiazepines.
 In 2014, 1.5 million prescriptions for tranquilisers and sleeping pills given out in Northern Ireland.
 For Lisburn and the surrounding areas, only a third of these patients had tried stimulant drugs.